Gina Haspel: Nomination

-On March 13, 2018, President Donald Trump announced he would nominate Haspel to be the Director of the Central Intelligence Agency, replacing Mike Pompeo—whom he tapped to become the new Secretary of State.
+On March 13, 2018, President Donald Trump announced that he would nominate Haspel to be the Director of the Central Intelligence Agency, replacing Mike Pompeo, who he had tapped to become the new Secretary of State.
 Once confirmed by the Senate, Haspel became the first woman to serve as permanent Director of the CIA (Meroe Park served as Associate Deputy Director from 2013 to 2017, and acting director for three days in January 2017).
-Robert Baer, who once supervised Haspel at the CIA, found her to be "smart, tough and effective.
-Foreign liaison services who have worked with her uniformly walked away impressed."
+Robert Baer, who once supervised Haspel at the CIA, found her to be "smart, tough, and effective.
+Foreign liaison services who have worked with her uniformly walked away impressed.".

-Republican senator Rand Paul said he would oppose the nomination, saying "To really appoint the head cheerleader for waterboarding to be head of the CIA?
+Republican senator Rand Paul said that he would oppose the nomination, saying: "To really appoint the head cheerleader for waterboarding to be head of the CIA?
 I mean, how could you trust somebody who did that to be in charge of the CIA?
 To read of her glee during the waterboarding is just absolutely appalling."
 Soon after Paul made this statement, the allegation that Haspel had mocked those being interrogated was retracted.
-Doug Stafford, an aide for Paul, said, "According to multiple published, undisputed accounts, she oversaw a black site and she further destroyed evidence of torture.
+Doug Stafford, an aide for Paul, said: "According to multiple published, undisputed accounts, she oversaw a black site and she further destroyed evidence of torture.
 This should preclude her from ever running the CIA."

-Republican senator and former presidential candidate John McCain called on Haspel to provide a detailed account of her participation in the CIA's detention program from 2001–2009, including whether she directed the use of so-called "enhanced interrogation techniques" and to clarify her role in the 2005 destruction of interrogation videotapes.
+Republican senator and former presidential candidate John McCain called on Haspel to provide a detailed account of her participation in the CIA's detention program from 2001 to 2009, including whether she directed the use of so-called "enhanced interrogation techniques" and to clarify her role in the 2005 destruction of interrogation videotapes.
 In the Senate, McCain was a staunch opponent of torture, having been tortured as a prisoner of war in North Vietnam.
 McCain further called upon Haspel to commit to declassifying the 2014 Senate Intelligence Committee report on CIA torture.

 Multiple senators have criticized the CIA for what they believe is selectivity in declassifying superficial and positive information about her career to generate positive coverage, while simultaneously refusing to declassify any "meaningful" information about her career.